QUICKLINKS AND VIEW OPITONS

-In my mind, I wonder, “Why so little?”
+I wonder, “Why so little?”
 Studies that have given potassium supplements to lower blood pressure have used 2,000 to 5,000 mg per day.

 I assume it is for the same reason that the doctor told me—I assume they are worried that they might kill their patients.